markus456/lisp/README.md

   the last argument of the `progn` function.

 - Symbols must be less than 1024 characters long.

+- Rudimentary compilation into x86-64 bytecode is supported by the `compile` function.

 ### Special Forms (builtin functions)